Leveraging Large Language Models for Collective Decision-Making: Evaluation on the Coordination Process

 \subsection{Experiment Setup}

-We evaluated the performance of our system on the following axes: (i) the effect of the parameters of the system ($n, K$, incorporation of the knowledge graph) on the performance, (ii) system performance compared to two baselines, (iii) robustness of our system subject to paraphrased preferences.
+We evaluated the performance of our system on the following axes: (i) the effect of the parameters of the system ($n, K$, incorporation of the database) on the performance, (ii) system performance compared to two baselines, (iii) robustness of our system subject to paraphrased preferences.

 \textbf{System parameters and rationale.} To evaluate our system on the former axis, we consider the following settings: